harrisonlab/phytophthora/Pcac_popgen/03_structural_variant_discovery.md

 # structural variant discovery:

  lumpy and svaba are specifically geared toward identifying indels and structural variants and uses more lines of evidence that gatk.
-Also, GATK will detect only small indels, whereas lumpy can detect bigger structural variants.
+Also, GATK will detect only small indels, whereas lumpy and svaba can detect bigger structural variants.
+Lumpy is an alignment based SV caller and svaba is an assembly based SV caller.

 <!--